benkeen/birdsearch.org/README.md

 # birdsearch.org

 Like many birders I know, discovering [eBird.org](http://ebird.org) was a cause for celebration.
 It brought birding out of the dark ages of pen and pencil and into the digital age.
-Now we have a simple, centralized place to track observations, share knowledge and open up the data for everyone.
+Now we have a simple, centralized place for openly tracking observations.

 But as a birder, I wanted a no-fuss high-level overview of a region; I wanted to see all observations being made in an area <i>right now</i>.
-The search options available on eBird are excellent, but don't quite fit the bill.
+I wanted to be able to see at a glance a full list of species being sighted - not have to hunt around to construct a list manually.
+The search options available on eBird are great, but don't quite fit my needs.
 This site was written to plug the gap.

-This is now the third incarnation of this script.
+This is now the third incarnation of this site.
 The first was a quick hack to test out their API and get a feel for what I could do with the data.
 The second (1.1.0) was a re-write to add in some new functionality and to use requireJS and other technologies.
-The latest version (Oct, 2016) was another complete rewrite, this time using React, Redux, react-intl, Node.
+The latest version (Oct, 2016) was a second rewrite and redesign, this time using React, Redux and Node.

 ## Versions

+### v2.2.0 - Ongoing, May 2017
+- speed improvements
+- bug fixes

 ### v2.1.0 - Dec 11th, 2016
 Mobile support.